Toward Highly Efficient and Private Submodular Maximization via Matrix-Based Acceleration: Introduction

-For the general online convex optimization problem, $O(\sqrt{T})$ regret could be achieved \cite{zinkevich2003online}.
-Then for a strongly convex function, the regret bound could be improved to $O(\log T)$ \cite{hazan2007logarithmic}.
-It has been observed that convexity is closely related to continuous submodularity \cite{bach2019submodular}.
-In the partially transparent feedback and deterministic setting, $(1-1/e)$-regret could be achieved \cite{streeter2008online}.
-The bandit setting was developed in \cite{flaxman2004online} and has been broadly studied in a series of works \cite{dani2007price, agarwal2011stochastic, bubeck2016multi}.
-With stronger assumptions, sharper bounds could be achieved \cite{kleinberg2004nearly, agarwal2010optimal, saha2011improved, hazan2014bandit, dekel2015bandit, bubeck2017kernel}.
 In \cite{chen2018online}, continuous submodular function maximization in online setting was studied.
 Projection-free algorithm was studied in \cite{chen2018projection}.
 Submodular bandit with extra structures, e.g. linear submodular bandit and adaptive submodular bandit problem, were studied \cite{yue2011linear, yu2016linear, gabillon2013adaptive}.

-In this paper, we consider both the offline and the online versions of the problem: in each iteration, the data set changes incrementally or is unchanged, and a user can issue a query to maximize the function on a given subset of the data.
-For the online setting, the user can be adversarial, issuing queries based on previous query results to break the competitive ratio for the the online algorithm.
-Today, the best-known algorithm for online submodular function maximization has to pay $\Omega(n)$ to linear scan all the $n$ items.
-To accelerate submodular function maximization algorithms and save computation resources, we build an embedding representation of the submodular maximization problem and propose a new method based on a novel search tree data structure which only spends linear in $n$ time at the initialization.
+To accelerate submodular function maximization algorithms and save computation resources, we build an embedding representation of the submodular maximization problem and propose a new method based on a novel search data structure which only spends linear in $n$ time at the initialization.
 In each iteration of the algorithm, we only need to pay sublinear in $n$ time to pick an item to add into the set.
+The use of approximation algorithms is the key to enabling our data structures to perform efficient computations.
+After solve the classical problem, we further analyzed extensions under various constraints and the online setting.
+The results demonstrate that our data structures can also efficiently solve the extended problems.